Rethinking "Generic Programming" from the Origins of the STL

 But Bjarne saw something Stepanov didn't.

-Looking Back, It Doesn't Seem So Hard
+Looking Back, It Wasn't That Hard